August 05, 2019

 Passwords are one of the most significant weaknesses in a modern information system.
 Password requirements, such as imposing a minimum number of characters, encourage users to reuse passwords across different accounts, which creates another set of problems both for the provider and the practitioner.

-Removing password-based access in favor of email authentication, at least for now, has allowed us to significantly increase security without maintaining a complicated system subject to compliance issues.
+Removing password-based access in favour of email authentication, at least for now, has allowed us to significantly increase security without maintaining a complicated system subject to compliance issues.

 Navigate to the eyespacelenses.com website.